Selling art prints is a great way to earn passive income from purchased original art.

-Many artists are confused about art prints and reproductions.
+Many artists are confused about the definition of art prints and reproductions.

 A print is a work of art by an artist who transfers an image to a different surface.
-The most common techniques artists use for printmaking are lithography, woodcut, etching, and screenprint.
+Artists’ most common techniques for printmaking are lithography, woodcut, etching, and screenprint.

 A reproduction is a copy of another work of art.
-It could be a copy of a painting, drawing, or an original print.
+It could be a copy of a painting, drawing, or original print.
 There is no creative process involved.
-Prints, commonly called Limited Edition prints, are offset lithographs which is a photographic reproduction process.
+Prints, commonly called Limited Edition prints, are offset lithographs, a photographic reproduction process.
 Giclees most often fall into this category since a work of art is photographed, and a computer generates the print.
 (Resource: Seaside Art Gallery)

 Making Art Prints To Sell

 There are three ways an artist can make reproductions of their artwork.

 Your art business goals will determine what the best option is for you.

 Local Print Company